Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations: Background Related Work

 \section{Background \& Related Work}

-In this section we discuss background and related-work in five areas related to this paper.
-First, we briefly describe prior work on supervised interpretable basis extraction and establish the terminology that is used in this paper.
-Second, we discuss on supervised and unsupervised discovering of interpretable feature space directions.
-Third, we highlight how the proposed method differs from other works proposing sparsity as a measure to build inherent-interpretable models.
+In this section we discuss background and related work in five areas related to our work.
+First, we briefly describe prior work on supervised interpretable basis extraction and establish the terminology that is used in this article.
+Second, we discuss supervised and unsupervised discovering of interpretable feature space directions.
+Third, we highlight how the proposed method differs from other works proposing sparsity as a measure to build inherently interpretable models.
 Fourth, we explain the basis labeling problem and potential solutions, and finally, discuss interpretability metrics for assessing the quality of a basis.